SebWouters/CheMPS2/sources/inoutput.txt

 #.
 For elongated molecules such as polyenes, it is best to use localized orbitals, sorted according to the molecule’s topology.
 #.
 For compact molecules such as dimers, it is best to group orbitals in irrep blocks, and to place bonding and anti-bonding irreps adjacent.

 An example for the all-trans polyene :math:`C_{14}H_{16}` is provided in the figure below.
 Its geometry was optimized at the B3LYP/6-31G** level of theory.
 The :math:`\sigma`-orbitals are kept frozen at the RHF/6-31G level of theory, and the active space consists of 28 RHF/6-31G :math:`\pi`-orbitals.
-In the figure, the convergence rates of DMRG calculations with canonical RHF orbitals and with localized orbitals (Edmiston-Ruedenberg) are compared.
+In the figure, the convergence rates of DMRG calculations with canonical RHF orbitals and with localized and ordered orbitals (Edmiston-Ruedenberg) are compared.

 .. image:: Comparison.png